marcelmiguel/nodemcubot/README.md

 - Follow instructions on how to create a Telegram Bot, via telegram bot BotFather or see examples insiee CTBot library
 - Rename file secrets.h_dist -> secrets.h changing all definitions
 - Connect nodemcu using usb to the computer
-- Configure Arduino Board to nodeMCU v1.0
+- Configure Arduino Board to "nodeMCU v1.0"
+- Select port (e.g. maybe /dev/ttyUSB0 on linux // maybe /dev/cu_.... on mac)
 - Upload Sketch to nodeMCU ¹
 - Open Serial Monitor
 - Test if messages are sent to the serial port and the OLED screen show information